brittany-johnson/ramda-pr-traffic/README.md

 As of 6/7/21 @ 6:46pm, this project retrieves 156 open and closed PRs from the Ramda org on Github.

-The up to date value is also printed to the console when app is ra.
+The up to date value is also printed to the console when app is ran.

 ## To run the application 🏃🏾‍♀️
 - Run `npm install` to install npm modules used in this project